alexvollmer/archive.alexvollmer.com/content/posts/the-iphone-and-web-apis.md

 Coming from a Java background, using threads seemed like a pretty natural approach and after reading the docs on the `NSThread`class I felt pretty confident I knew how to make it work.
 However, I was surprised by how quickly the code complicated.
 There is a lot to like about Objective-C, but I sorely miss Ruby's blocks and even Java's inner-classes.
 In Objective-C you connect methods together dynamically by handing objects selectors.
 The problem with this is that it's difficult to tell the high-level methods from the low-level callback methods just by looking at your class definition.
 Yes, you can use special comments and the like, but if you've worked in a language that has _structural_ support for this differentiation, moving to a language without it feels like losing an arm.

 So instead of managing your own threads, let Cocoa Touch do the work for you.
-The `NSURLConnection` class is inherently asynchronous—you can fire a request and immediately move one with your life.
+The `NSURLConnection` class is inherently asynchronous&mdash;you can fire a request and immediately move one with your life.
 Now you just need a little structure for handling the response and getting it back into your views.

 # The EvriApi